aalex954/tempest-sdr-demo/README.md

 ## Background

 TempestSDR is a side-channel attack technique that exploits the unintentional electromagnetic emissions from electronic devices.
-Using a HackRF SDR, an attacker positions the device near a target to capture these stray RF signals, which often correlate with the data processed—such as the image on a screen or keystrokes from a keyboard.
+Using a HackRF SDR, an attacker positions the device near a target to capture these stray RF signals.
+These signals often correlate with the data transmitted such as the image on a screen or keystrokes from a keyboard.
-The captured signals are then analyzed and processed with specialized software to reconstruct the sensitive information.
-This method, while powerful for demonstrating vulnerabilities in device shielding and emission controls, is strictly for controlled research or authorized testing, as unauthorized use is both illegal and unethical.
+The captured signals are then analyzed and processed with specialized software (TempestSDR) to reconstruct the sensitive information.

+> This method, while powerful for demonstrating vulnerabilities in device shielding and emission controls, is strictly for controlled research or authorized testing, as unauthorized use is both illegal and unethical.

 ## Tempest SDR Project Overview